Paper Succulent Template: How to Make Paper Succulent Flowers

-Grab your free succulent paper flower template in my resource library for when you join my creative community!
+Grab your free succulent paper flower template in my Freebie Vault when you join my creative community!
 Find it under the small flower templates section – or download all styles and formats here in the shop!

 Begin by cutting out all your petal layers.
 I use 6 different petal sizes – 2 of each for every flower.
 You will therefore have 12 petal layers per succulent.
 Cutting machine measurements are as follows:

 - 1st (largest petal) – 3 x 3 inches